AnnieDevHub/counter_todo_persistence-app/README.md

-# Task Management App
+# Counter todo persistence app

-## 📌 Features:
+Features:

-- View list of tasks
-- Add new tasks
-- Delete tasks
+Counter App with setState()

-- Data saved using SharedPreferences
+Persistent counter value using SharedPreferences

-- Custom AppBar & icons for better UI
+To-Do List app with add, display, and save tasks locally

-## Packages:
+Packages:

-- shared_preferences: ^2.2.2
+shared_preferences: ^2.2.2

-## How to Run:
+How to Run:

 1. Clone this repository
-2. Run `flutter pub get`
+2. Run flutter pub get
-3. Open emulator or physical device
+3. Launch app on emulator or physical device
-4. Run `flutter run`
-5. Use + button to add, tap 🗑️ to delete.
+4. Use Counter and To-Do List features